blunt1337/pixi-svg-loader/README.md

 ## More samples

-More samples are available in the *[samples](http://github.com/blunt1337/pixi-svg-loader/tree/master/samples)* folder.
+More samples are available in the *[samples](http://htmlpreview.github.io/?https://github.com/blunt1337/pixi-svg-loader/blob/master/samples/index.html)* folder.

 ## Why not use a simple svg converter?

-If you convert it to png, you loose the svg light file size, and you won't have this great hierarchy system.
-Placing your Sprite can be a pain without it.
+- You can keep the svg's light weight filesize,
-It is also a pain to convert it to PIXI.Graphics because Graphics is for simple primitive, for example it doesn't handle holes as easily as in svg.
+- you keep the nodes' hierarchy tree, not the pain of placing sprites in containers, etc,
-The svg is kept inside the result js file, and converted to PIXI.Texture at runtime with the browser's native svg renderer.
+- it will render as native svg as you designed it

 ## id query strings

 You can add a query string to your node's ids like #my-id?key1=value1&key2=value2.
-Valid keyes are for now:
+Valid keys are for now:
 #### origin (alias 'o')
 Change the origin of the element, the center point.
 The origin string can be composed of numeric pixels, percents, or special letters.
 Those values can be separated by a coma for x,y.
 Special letters are bounds of the paintbox.
-L: left, R: right, T: top, B: bottom, C or M: center/middle. i.g.:
+L: left, R: right, T: top, B: bottom, C or M: center/middle. e.g.:
 - '10,10': 10px, 10px.
 - 'tr': top right corner.
 - 't': 0, top.